hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 _**Figure 3:** A simplified block diagram of a typical single core CPU_ {: style="color:gray; font-size: 90%; text-align: center;" }

 Figure 3 shows a simplified block diagram of a modern CPU.
 The computation in a CPU is completed by the floating-point and integer ALUs.
 The rest of the CPU is administrative logic that feeds those units with operands.
 The floating-point and integer registers hold operands to be accessed by the instructions, and the load and store units move data from cache to these registers.
 Memory is streamed from main memory into these caches.
-In a multi-core chip, some of the components may be shared by many cores (for examble a shared cache).
+In a multi-core chip, some of the components may be shared by many cores (for example a shared cache).

 Up to around 2006, the performance of a CPU like this was heavily dictated by **Moore's law** and **Dennard scaling**.